cristianberroeta/minesweeper/README.md

 This page displays the saved games, which the user can click to resume.

-## TODOS:

-1. Improve accessibility:

-- add event listeners for key presses
-- save the last tab index, so that the user can go back to their last cell
-- more accessibility attributes in the game board

-2. Create stages that the player can pass

-3. Add paging in the /games page.
-Otherwise, it will be very slow for a user with many games stored.

-4. Add unit tests

-5. Add end to end tests

 ## References:

 - Building an accessible bingo web app: